Concentration

 Origin USA

-Concentration was the NBC game show where players match prizes on a game board and win them by solving a picture puzzle.
+Concentration is the NBC game show where players match prizes on a game board and win them by solving a picture puzzle.
 It was created by Bob Noah and is based on a concept by Buddy Piper from the children's card game.

-Two players face a game board of thirty numbered squares, each comprising a trilon with spring-activated motor.
+Two players face a game board of thirty numbered squares, each comprising a trilon eaçh with a spring-activated motor.
 In turn, players call two numbers, one at a time, and each square shows either a prize or an element of progress.
 If the items do not match, the squares revert to their original positions and the other player selects two numbers.
 Once a player makes a match, the items (if it is one) is put on his/her prize rack and the squares rotate again showing portions of a picture puzzle.
 These puzzles are comprised of letters, numbers, objects and syllables in order to spell out, as Hugh Downs noted, "the title of something, a well-known phrase or something you know."
 For example, a puzzle may show a shoe with the sole highlighted and a plus sign, meaning add it to the next clue, which in this case is the letter "d"; followed by a tooth, a plus sign and the letter "E"; the letter "h", a plus sign, an eye, plus sign, the syllable "est"; a drill bit, a plus sign and a door.
 Together, it phoenetically reads out "sole + d / tooth + e / h + eye + est / bit + door."
 In English, it says "Sold To The Highest Bidder."

 Some of the elements used on the show: